*If you haven't already read, A Beginner's Guide to Troweling Concrete - Part 1 we suggest checking that out first*

 Note the direction of machine travel relative to the defect.

-When there is a valley, operate the machine in this manner in order to fill it (left) in order to pull concrete into it.
-When there is excess concrete (right), trowel in a direction that moves the concrete away from the form.
+When there is a valley, operate the machine in direction seen on the left.
+This will pull concrete into it the valley.
+When there is excess concrete causing a hump (seen on the right), trowel in a direction that moves the concrete away to flatten it out.

 Completing all of these steps and adhering to these guidelines will help ensure that you create the perfect troweled slab.